1990 Atlantic hurricane season: Hurricane Nana

 On October 7, a vigorous tropical wave emerged off the coast of Africa near Cape Verde, and despite semi-favorable conditions, the wave did not develop initially, due to embedded westerlies, which caused the wave to remain disorganized, despite having deep convection.
 Six days later, the wave had reached the Lesser Antilles, and split, the northern portion of the wave then developed into Tropical Depression Sixteen on October 16.
 The depression rapidly intensified to a tropical storm, and then a hurricane the next day, receiving the name Nana.
 Development increased slightly and the system reached its peak intensity of 85 mph that same day.
 Nana dissipated while heading southward on October 21.

 Nana initially posed a threat to Bermuda, and as a result, a hurricane watch was issued late on October 18.
 However, after Nana weakened to a tropical storm on October 20, the hurricane watch was downgraded to a tropical storm watch.
 Furthermore, Nana began to curve southeastward away from Bermuda, and later on October 20, the tropical storm watch was discontinued.
 The only known effect from Nana on Bermuda was 0.33 in of rain.
 Nana was a very small hurricane, the circulation probably being only 30–40 mi wide.
-Nana was the first storm to receive the 'N' name since naming began in the Atlantic basin in 1950.

 Storm names

-The following names were used for named storms that formed in the north Atlantic in 1990.
-The names not retired from this list were used again in the 1996 season.
-This is the same list used for the 1984 season.
+The following list of names was used for named storms that formed in the north Atlantic in 1990.
+This was the same list used for the 1984 season.
 Storms were named Marco and Nana for the first time in 1990.

 Retirement

-The World Meteorological Organization retired two names in the spring of 1991: Diana and Klaus.
-They were replaced in the 1996 season by Dolly and Kyle.
+The World Meteorological Organization retired the names Diana and Klaus from the Atlantic hurricane name lists following the 1990 season.
+They were replaced with Dolly and Kyle, respectively, for the 1996 season.

 Season effects

-This is a table of all the storms that have formed in the 1990 Atlantic hurricane season.
-It includes their duration, names, affected areas, damages, and death totals.
+This is a table of all of the storms that formed in the 1990 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a tropical wave, or a low, and all the damage figures are in USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1990 USD.